About Our Local Handmade Jewelry Designers

 The world for me was always about patterns and colors, not just shapes and objects.
 When I was very young my two favorite things were to take pieces of metal, old screws, rusty nails, and other items from my father’s “junk drawer” and arrange them together in elegantly intertwined sets.
 My other favorite activity was collecting, cataloging, and studying rocks.
 Since I grew up on a gravel drive, my first stones were agates and chunks of quartz, which I learned how to tumble and polish in a small rock tumbler.
 Later, I learned to place these tumbled stones together with those rough pieces of metal.

-For me, however, to revere historical design means to transfer it to today's creations instead of treating it as a museum relic.
 Traditions continue in the present because people put their own personal stamp on them and incorporate them into their own lives to create a connection and an appreciation for the past, and I continue that legacy with my jewelry.
 I believe that owning a handcrafted item of jewelry expresses an attitude towards life and a connection with our environment and our earth.
 Semi-precious stones, pearls, and metals--chosen not just for color but also for their geometrical and organic interest in building a statement piece of wearable art--comprise the rough materials to create the pieces that project an aura of beauty, personality, and appreciation for the natural elements that make up my design palette.

 I am a proud army brat who grew up all over the world.
 I knew that I would always make things, as my earliest experiences are of putting things together.
 After graduating from high school and serving in the US Coast Guard, where I did more traveling and learning about the world, I moved back to Mississippi, my family's home state for many generations.
 Here I attended college for a while and worked in a family business.
 I later found an artistic home at the Penland School of the Arts at Penland, North Carolina, where I took formal classes in furniture making and design and studied traditional wood crafting.
 I have been a long standing member of the Mississippi Craftsmen's Guild, and recently accepted into the Louisiana Guild, along with the Arts and Crafts Gallery in downtown Boulder, CO.